hustlincode/hustlincode/README.md

 - 👋 Hi, I’m @hustlincode
 - 👀 I’m interested in wed developing
-- 🌱 I’m currently learning and im a 1st year college
+- 🌱 I’m currently learning and im a final year college
 - 💞️ I’m looking to collaborate on learning and share knowledge
 - 📫 How to reach me reach me in my facebook account my name is FidelJon Magat